hyperledger/fabric/docs/source/channel_update_tutorial.rst

   ./network.sh up createChannel

-Now that you have a clean version of the test network running on your machine, you can bring add Org3 to the test network channel using a script or by following a step by step process.
-We will use the script first to check if the process works.
-We will then go through the process of updating the channel configuration to add a new organization in detail.
+Now that you have a clean version of the test network running on your machine, we can start the process of adding a new org to the channel we created.
+We are first going to add Org3 to the channel using a script to confirm that the process works.
+We will then go through the step by step process of adding Org3 by updating the channel configuration.

 Bring Org3 into the Channel with the Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You should be in ``test-network``.
-To use the script, simply issue the following:
+You should be in the ``test-network`` directory.
+To use the script, simply issue
+the following:

 .. code:: bash